 PREMIUM PRIVATE TOUR: Discovering some of the world's best archaeological sites, combine Egypt's ancient wonders including the legendary Pyramids of Giza, Abu Simbel and the tomb strewn Valley of the Kings, with Jordan’s greatest Roman ruins, the buoyant waters of the Dead Sea and the incredible UNESCO rose red city of Petra - The Jewel in Jordan's crown.

 Arrive into Cairo and included transfer to your hotel.
 The remainder of today is at your leisure to relax and enjoy your hotel facilities, or explore Cairo your way.
 Consider heading out for dinner at one of the restaurants offering views over the Nile River and city, or head to the sound and light show at the pyramids this evening.

 Today pay a visit to the only remaining ancient wonder of the world, the impressive Pyramids at Giza Plateau.
 Gaze in awe at Cheops (Khufu) - the largest of the three great pyramids.
 Constructed from over 2.5 million limestone blocks, it is thought to have taken more than 20 years to construct.
 The other two - Chephren and Mycerinus are equally breathtaking, and all three Pyramids are truly a sight that can only be fully appreciated in person.
 Continue on to Memphis, where you’ll see the colossal statue of Ramses II before visiting the tomb-strewn necropolis of Saqqara, featuring King Zhoser’s Step Pyramid - constructed by Imhotep, the pharaoh’s chief architect in 2700 BC and the template for all future pyramid construction.

 Overnight: Cairo | Breakfast

 This morning explore the new Grand Egyptian Museum, which houses a giant exhibition containing the treasures of King Tutankhamun.
-Many pieces on show are being displayed for the first time and artefacts have been brought together from across Egypt and the world to this one location.
+Many pieces on show are being displayed for the first time and artifacts have been brought together from across Egypt and the world to this one location.
 Then head over to the National Museum of Egyptian Civilization to see the mummies of ancient Egyptian kings and queens, which are displayed in the Royal Mummies' Hall.